 Special Reasons and the Law

-- Not amount to in law to a defence to the charge;
+- Not amount to, in law, a defence to the charge

-- Be directly connected with the commission of the offence; and
+- Be directly connected with the commission of the offence

-- Shortness of Distance – That the distance you drove whilst you were over the limit was only a very short distance.
+The distance you drove whilst you were over the limit was only a very short distance.
 The paramount concern of the court in this situation would be the safety of other road users and pedestrians and the likelihood of you coming into contact with members of the public.
-There are also a number of other factors the court will take into account:
+There are also a number of other factors the court will take into account, including:

 - How far the vehicle was driven